Israeli Jews | International Freedom Coalition

 Crimes Against the Jewish People: A Historical Record

-The following section documents the principal categories of persecution, violence, and genocide directed against Jewish people across history and into the modern period.
-This record does not diminish or discount the suffering of other peoples.
-It exists because understanding the history of anti-Jewish persecution is essential to understanding the conditions that produced the Zionist movement, the State of Israel, and the security consciousness that shapes Israeli Jewish political culture.
-Entries draw on the historical record established by Yad Vashem, the United States Holocaust Memorial Museum, academic scholarship, and contemporary human rights documentation.
+This record documents the principal categories of persecution directed against the Jewish people across history.
+It does not diminish the suffering of other peoples; it exists because this history is essential to understanding the conditions that produced Zionism, the State of Israel, and Israeli security consciousness.
+Entries draw on Yad Vashem, the United States Holocaust Memorial Museum, academic scholarship, and contemporary human rights documentation.

 01